Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 The name Meteora is derived from the Greek meteoros, which means ‘suspended in the air’.
 The extraordinary rock formations of the Meteora region seem to do just that, and then to add to the sheer spectacle of these stark pinnacles of rock, many are topped with Byzantine monasteries.
 No wonder then that the UNESCO World Heritage Site of Meteora is one of the most visited attractions in Greece.

-At one time, there were 24 monasteries gracing the peaks, now there are just six – Moni Agias Triados of ‘For Your Eyes Only’ fame; Monis Agias Varvaras Rousanou; Moni Agiou Nikolaou; the largest, Moni Magalou Mateorou; Moni Varlaam and Moni Agiou Stefanou.
+At one time, 24 monasteries graced the peaks; now there are just six.
+Moni Agias Triados of ‘For Your Eyes Only’ fame; Monis Agias Varvaras Rousanou; Moni Agiou Nikolaou; the largest, Moni Magalou Mateorou; Moni Varlaam and Moni Agiou Stefanou.

 Kastraki, the nearest village to the monasteries, sits high on the rocks of the region.
 Above is the Meteora massif, with a road that skirts the rim.
 The monasteries are perched on rocky outcrops of the massif.

-The dress code is strict and you won’t be allowed to enter if you don’t wear appropriate clothing.
-That means no bare shoulders, men must wear trousers and women skirts below the knee (wraparound skirts are provided as you enter).
+The dress code is strict, and you won’t be allowed to enter if you don’t wear appropriate clothing.
+That means no bare shoulders, men must wear trousers, and women must wear skirts below the knee (wraparound skirts are provided as you enter).

 The complete driving loop of the monasteries from Kalabaka (sometimes called Kalampaka) to Kastraki and then back again is 20km.
 If you start early, you should be able to see them all in a day, but we think it’s better to do it across two days, so you don’t feel rushed and have time to stop along the way.
 It will be busier at the weekends and around holiday times like Easter when day trip buses descend.